Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Quantum thermodynamics of cyclic transformations

 The negativity of the real part of KDQs, i.e. negativity of MHQs, signals the presence of ``anomalous processes" that contribute in a counterintuitive way to the work extraction.
 For instance, processes $\ket{E_i}\rightarrow\ket{E_f}$ associated to larger final eigenergies $E_f > E_i$ with negative KDQ anomalously contribute positively to work extraction, making them advantageous in contrast to the classical scenario.
 On the other hand, processes corresponding to smaller final energies $E_f < E_i$ with negative KDQ negatively impact work extraction and are thus detrimental.

 Moreover, the injection of coherences in thermal states allows for the possibility of positive work extraction during a cyclic transformation.
-In particular, in a cyclic transformation with a thermal input state, the work satisfies the Jarzynski equality (JE)~\cite{jarzynski1997nonequilibrium,jarzynski1997equilibrium} which implies $\braket{W_{\mathcal{U}}}\geq 0$, or, equivalently, $\mathcal{W}_{\mathcal{U}}\leq 0$.
+In particular, in a cyclic transformation with a thermal input state, the work satisfies the Jarzynski equality (JE)~\cite{jarzynski1997nonequilibrium,jarzynski1997equilibrium} which implies $\mathcal{W}_{\mathcal{U}}\leq 0$.
 This means that no work can be extracted.
 However, the introduction of coherence can potentially lead to a violation of this bound.
-In the specific case of a qubit, any classical state represented in the basis of $\hat{\mathcal{H}}$ without population inversion (i.e. with population imbalanced toward the low energy state) is thermal with positive temperature and thus satisfies $\mathcal{W}_{\mathcal{U}}\leq 0$.
-Thus, the injection of coherence is therefore essential for achieving positive work extraction.
+In the specific case of a qubit, any classical state represented in energy the basis without population inversion (i.e. with population imbalanced toward the low energy state) is thermal with positive temperature and thus satisfies $\mathcal{W}_{\mathcal{U}}\leq 0$.
+Thus, the injection of coherence is essential to achieve positive work extraction.
 In addition, in the absence of population inversion, the nonpositivity of $q_{if}^\mathcal{U}(\hat{\chi})$ is a necessary but not sufficient condition for this to occur, as discussed in detail in appendix~\ref{app:popcoh}.